What Our Young People Think About Church.

 This question was important because it gives us a general idea of what young people feel about church.

-Over 50% of unsatisfied young people are a bit too much especially if we are training them to be ambassadors of the church.
+Over 50% of unsatisfied young people are a bit too much,h especially if we are training them to be ambassadors of the church.

 Question # 2 - How likely are you to recommend our church to a friend?

-The church spends a lot of time teaching and preparing young people to be ambassadors of the church.
+The church spends a lot of time teaching and preparing young people to be church ambassadors.
 They are to go out and bring people into the church.

-The question of how likely are you to recommend our church to a friend speaks to how well we are doing as a church.
-If our young ambassadors are not happy with our church how do we expect them to go out and bring others to church?
+The question of how likely you are to recommend our church to a friend speaks to how well we are doing as a church.
+If our young ambassadors are unhappy with our church, how do we expect them to go out and bring others to church?

 The results show only 35% of the young people surveyed are comfortable enough to bring their friends to church.

-This was a hard question to answer because it is not specific, but I wanted the young people to wonder as far as they could.
+This was a tricky question to answer because it was not specific, but I wanted the young people to wonder as far as they could.

-Here we got 100% no response and I am not sure what this means but I think it’s more negative than positive.
-You will have to read the rest of the results to understand why I say so.
+Here we got 100% no response, and I am not sure what this means, but I think it’s more negative than positive.
+You must read the rest of the results to understand why I say so.

 Question # 4 - Is our church meeting your spiritual needs?

-I am not the one to say what they do on cellphones but, I have seen then put the cellphones away when there’s something interesting is happening.
+I am not the one to say what they do on cell phones but I have seen them put the cellphones away when there’s something interesting is happening.

-The question we should ask is, do the young people get on cellphones because the sermons are not resonating with them? or their cellphones are just more interesting than anything else?
+The question we should ask is, do young people get on cell phones because the sermons are not resonating with them? or their cell phones are just more interesting than anything else?

-The answers to this question were similar across the board as you will see below.
+The answers to this question were similar across the board, as shown below.

-Question # 5 - Is our church addressing issues you face every day? i.e relationships, sex, health, financial e.t.c.
+Question # 5 - Is our church addressing issues you face every day? i.e. relationships, sex, health, finances etc.

 One of the biggest complaints from young people is that the church is not meeting their needs.

-During the youth-day meeting, I referred to above, it was clear that the youth want to church to address much more than spirituality.
+During the youth-day meeting, I referred to above; it was clear that the youth wanted to church to address much more than spirituality.

-I added this question because I wanted to find out what was important to them in terms of topics they wanted the church to address.
+I added this question because I wanted to find out what was important to them regarding topics they wanted the church to address.
 The first part of this question was a yes or no answer.

 Question # 6 - What topics would you like the church to address?

-The following are some of the topics our young people wanted the church to address.
-To be fair to the church, some young people said the church already talks about these topics but they would like more of it.
+The following are some topics our young people wanted the church to address.
+To be fair to the church, some young people said the church already talks about these topics, but they would like more of it.

 I have written another article that Diggs deeper into the topics our young people want the church to address.